ps4boot/ps4boot.github.io/README.md

 A collection of web-based exploits for various PlayStation 4 firmware versions.

-Just open the URL: ps4boot.github.io in your PS4 Browser

 💡 Simply open the link for your firmware version in the PS4 browser to launch the exploit or just open   https://ps4boot.github.io   automatic firmware detect and choose the right Website.

 ## 📌 Supported Firmware Versions